ethereum/consensus-specs/specs/simple-serialize.md

 Because serialization is an injective function (i.e. two distinct objects of the same type will serialize to different values) any bytestring has at most one object it could deserialize to.
 Efficient algorithms for computing this object can be found in [the implementations](#implementations).

 Note that deserialization requires hardening against invalid inputs.
 A non-exhaustive list:

-- Offsets: out of order, out of range, mismatching minimum element size
+- Offsets: out of order, out of range, mismatching minimum element size.
 - Scope: Extra unused bytes, not aligned with element size.
 - More elements than a list limit allows.
 Part of enforcing consensus.